kresnasatya/dev.kresna.me/src/posts/react-and-svelte-vibes.md

 ## Personal Choice

 If I bring the term of vibes, React has a good vibes but Svelte has a great vibes.
 Why I say Svelte has a great vibes?
-First, you just need the fundamental knowledge of HTML, CSS, and JavaScript instead of steep learning curve provided by React.
-Second, JavaScript size in Svelte is less than React thanks to compiler and signal implementation by Svelte team.
-This also means that to achieve the same thing you just need a least of power (JavaScript).
+Because Svelte doesn't sacrifice the programming experience and user experience.
+For programming experience, you just need the fundamental knowledge of HTML, CSS, and JavaScript instead of steep learning curve provided by React.
+For user experience, JavaScript size in Svelte is less than React thanks to compiler and signal implementation by Svelte team.
+By shipping the less, tightly-optimized JavaScript, user still can get good experience when access web app.

+> Achieve the same thing you just need a least of power (JavaScript).